rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/create-hardhat-project.md

 ### Create Hardhat Project

-In this section, we will verify the installation of hradhat in your project and configure network settings in the `hardhat.config.js` file.
+In this section, we will verify the installation of hardhat in your project and configure network settings in the `hardhat.config.js` file.

 [](#top "collapsible")
 - Set Up the Hardhat Project